unclemusclez/monerowp/README.md

 * Setup a sikka wallet using the simplewallet tool.

 * Start the Wallet RPC and leave it running in the background.
-This can be accomplished by running `./walletd --rpc-bind-port 18082 --rpc-login username:password --log-level 2 --wallet-file /path/walletfile` where "username:password" is the username and password that you want to use, seperated by a colon and  "/path/walletfile" is your actual wallet file.
-If you wish to use a remote node you can add the `--daemon-address` flag followed by the address of the node. `--daemon-address 127.0.0.1:18089` for example.
+This can be accomplished by running `./walletd --bind-port 18082 --log-level 2 --wallet-file /path/walletfile` where "/path/walletfile" is your actual wallet file.
+If you wish to use a remote node you can add the `--daemon-address` flag followed by the address of the node.

 ## Step 4: Setup Sikka Gateway in WooCommerce